jimbro1000/DragonRevX4KSEdition/README.md

 * Advanced, addressable 6847 compatible VDG
 (one of different video output options)
 * Fast CPU options (1.8 or 3.6 MHz)
+* ISA style connection slots for further expansion (paged 4MB assigned to each)

 ## Board Layout ##